Developing skills through community involvement

 Student life

-Thanks to a rich community life, students in the Grande Ecole Program (PGE) can develop valuable skills that are useful in the professional world.
-Christophe Maricourt and Lae Degregori, second-year students at the Metz campus, are preparing to pass on the torch.
-Let's take a look back at the past year for these two students.
+Thanks to a vibrant student life, students in Grande Ecole Engineering Programme PGE) can develop valuable skills that will serve them well in the professional world.
+Christophe Maricourt and Lae Degregori, second-year students at the Metz campus, are preparing to pass the torch.
+Here’s a look back at the past year for these two students.

 Who are you and what was your role in your class?